-An enema is a treatment that people use to flush the contents of the bowel out of the body.
-An enema can take a few minutes to begin working, but a person should stay near a toilet for roughly one hour.
+During an enema, people insert fluid into the rectum to soften stool and flush out the contents of their bowels.
+An enema can take a few minutes to produce a bowel movement, but a person should stay near a toilet for roughly 1 hour.

 Enemas can begin to work after a few minutes, but people may need to use the bathroom more than once for the next hour.